RobertI321/data_engineering_project/README.md

 ## Analytical queries

 Business questions from Project 1 are answered using data in the Gold layer.
-SQL queries are in project folder Phase 2/ClickHouse/queries.sql.
+SQL queries are in project folder sql/queries.sql.

 1. Are some ethnic groups stopped more often than others?